jamesantonydas/Hosting_a_website_on_AWS/README.md

 First, It is important to set the AWS credentials, There are two ways to do this,

-Method 1: Setting the environment variables by running the commands,
+Method 1: Setting the environment variables by running the commands, (preferably within a virtual environment of the project)

 ```
 export AWS_ACCESS_KEY_ID="your_access_key_here"